 There are over 350 miles of coastline in Essex.
 There are salt marshes, oyster beds, sandy beaches and more.
 There’s a line of fortifications stretching from Harwich in the far north to the mouth of the Thames.
 And there are an amazing range of places to visit and things to do on the coast of Essex.
 It doesn’t get it’s fair share of recognition, and hopefully this page will give you some ideas for getting some fresh air and sunshine close to home in places that you might not have been familiar with.

 You can discover hidden creeks and backwaters, try island life, or visit the bright lights of famous seaside towns like Southend or Clacton.
 We’re going to start at the north of the county and work our way down.

 Overlooking the wide River Stour, a town with an infamous past – smuggling and Witchfinder Matthew Hopkins.
 Charming High Street and the Manningtree Ox.

 Adjoining Manningtree, Mistley is famous for it’s towers, it’s swans, and has a lot of industrial heritage to admire.
 And Old Knobbley!
 And a restaurant with a great reputation.

-A small, secluded village with a beach that is good for fossil hunting, and with great views over the River Stour to Suffolk and Felixstowe.
-The Essex Way goes through Wrabness, and it has atrain station, so a good place for walking/cycling.
+A small, secluded village with great views over the River Stour to Suffolk and Felixstowe.
+The Essex Way goes through Wrabness, and it has a train station, so a good place for walking/cycling.
 And now home to the iconic ‘Julie’s House’.

 Known to most as an international port, the old town of Harwich is full of secret alleyways, historic buildings with a tale to tell, small museums, and a replica of the Mayflower.
 Watch out for their Sea Festival, their Festival of Arts, and their Sea Shanty festival.